Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments: The SDHCAL Prototype at the CERN SPS beam test

 \section{The SDHCAL Prototype at the CERN SPS beam test}

-The gas mixture used in the GRPC contains 93\% of TetraFluoroEthane (\ch{C2H2F4}), which is an ionizing gas, 5\% of \ch{CO2}, which is a UV quencher gas that absorbs photons in order to avoid secondary avalanches and 2\% of \ch{SF6} which is an electron quencher gas that absorbs a fraction of the electrons in order to control the avalanche.
+The gas mixture used in the GRPC contains 93\% of TetraFluoroEthane (\ch{C2H2F4}), 5\% of \ch{CO2}, which is a UV quencher gas and 2\% of \ch{SF6} which is electronegative gas that absorbs a fraction of the electrons in order to control the avalanche.
 The electric field is produced with a high voltage of about 6.9 kV.

 For $1~\rm{m}^2$ of active layer, 144 HARDROC ASICS~\cite{hardroc} collect the signal from 9216 pads that are located on the opposite face of the ASIC electronics board.
 Each ASIC handles 64 pads.
 The data are collected by the ASIC until the RAM is full, i.e.\ until 127 events are recorded as detailed in ref.~\cite{1stresults}.
 In each layer, the acquisition commands are sent to the ASICs by three Detector InterFace (DIF) cards in charge of the data acquisition.
 A masterboard controls these DIFs and is in charge of the data collection.